-For some inventors, their own invention turned out to be the reason of their last breath on the earth.
-Some of them didn’t even get a chance to fill the last load of air in their lungs.
-That was because of some technical flaws that came up while their creation was in testing phases.
+While some inventors were celebrated on the world stage, some of them didn’t even get a chance to fill the last load of air in their lungs.
+That was because of some technical flaws that came up while their creation was in the testing phases.
 Death is inevitable for us, but it is sad that these inventors died because of their own inventions.

 Life: February 9, 1895 – May 17, 1930